nexiality/documentation/release/nexial-core-v3.8.changelog.md

 ### [Nexial Interactive](../interactive)
 - redesigned execution summary on console to reduce output and to improve readability.
 - code fix to correctly update execution statistics (esp. on execution duration).
+- simplify "Inspect" mode in Nexial Interactive to improve usability.
+Type `:HELP` to show usage.

 ### [Expression](../expressions)